 I was told to not reply, and that my government management would take care of it.

-That weekend, Ava texted me, and they said that my government management was extremely unhappy that the ODNI was involved.
+That weekend, Ava texted me on my personal phone, and they said that my government management was extremely unhappy that the ODNI was involved.

 That’s putting it mildly.